core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-stack title="Abstract Layering of CoAP with OSCORE" artwork-align="center"}

 OSCORE works in very constrained nodes and networks, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
 Examples of the use of OSCORE are given in {{examples}}.
 OSCORE does not depend on underlying layers, and can be used anywhere where CoAP or HTTP can be used, including non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
-OSCORE may be used together with (D)TLS over one or more hops in the end-to-end path, e.g. with HTTPs in one hop and with plain CoAP in another hop.
+OSCORE may be used together with (D)TLS over one or more hops in the end-to-end path, e.g. with HTTPS in one hop and with plain CoAP in another hop.

 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.